 Tips for a quick solution:

-If you do not remember the percentage-fraction conversion by heart, it is usually worthwhile trying to convert the percentage value to a fraction with a denominator of 100 and then to reduce it to the smallest numbers.
+Suppose you do not remember the percentage-fraction conversion by heart.
+In that case, it is usually worthwhile trying to convert the percentage value to a fraction with a denominator of 100 and then reduce it to the smallest numbers.

 In our case, 200% is 200/100, and if reduced by 100, you get 2.